frankhenry/drupal-bootstrap-sass/README.md

 grunt deploy --target=dev
 ```

 At this point, you should be able to log in to the admin account and configure the site to use the custom theme (`/admin/appearance`), place blocks (`/admin/structure/blocks`), and install additional modules (`/admin/modules`).
+After installation, the theme will be functional but you will need to modify it to suit your requirements.

 If you want to add further modules to your installation, you can do so with `composer require ...`: